AWS Certification Exam Cheat Sheet

 3. Use AWS VM Import/Export to create an Amazon Elastic Compute Cloud (EC2) Amazon Machine Image (AMI) of the web server.
 Configure Auto Scaling to launch two web servers in us-west-1a and two in us-west-1b.
 Launch a Multi-AZ MySQL Amazon Relational Database Service (RDS) instance in us-west-1b.
 Import the data into Amazon RDS from the latest MySQL backup.
 Use Amazon Route 53 to create a hosted zone and point an A record to the elastic load balancer. (does not create a load balancer)

 4. Use AWS VM Import/Export to create an Amazon EC2 AMI of the web server.
 Configure auto-scaling to launch two web servers in us-west-1a and two in us-west-1b.
 Launch a multi-AZ MySQL Amazon RDS instance in us-west-1a.
 Import the data into Amazon RDS from the latest MySQL backup.
 Create an elastic load balancer to front your web servers.
 Use Amazon Route 53 and create an A record pointing to the elastic load balancer.
-(Need to create a aliased record without which the Route 53 pointing to ELB would not work)
+(Need to create an aliased record without which the Route 53 pointing to ELB would not work)

 5. Your company runs a customer facing event registration site.
 This site is built with a 3-tier architecture with web and application tier servers and a MySQL database.
 The application requires 6 web tier servers and 6 application tier servers for normal operation, but can run on a minimum of 65% server capacity and a single MySQL database.
 When deploying this application in a region with three availability zones (AZs) which architecture provides high availability?
 [PROFESSIONAL]